 Notes to Editor:

 Change page 149, line 16 as follows:

-An optional measurement report phase may follow the sensing phase.
+“A measurement report phase follows the sensing phase.
+When the controller is acting as the transmitter of sensing PPDU, a sensing report phase is mandatory.
+The CIR report may be transmitted via OOB means.”

 Comment Indices 588, 590 in 15-24-0174-30-04ab-consolidated-comments_draft_2.0